 If you are a small business owner, how do you ensure deductibility of business expenses you paid from personal funds?
+How do you ensure reimbursement will not be a taxable event for your employee?
 Depending on the circumstances, you may need what the IRS calls an “accountable plan”.
-This is an employee reimbursement plan that meets specific IRS-required criteria.
+This is an expense reimbursement plan that meets specific IRS-required criteria.

 Employee or contractor